dnewsholme/Porkbun-DDNS-Rust/readme.md

 ## Features

 * **IPv4 Support:** Automatically detects and updates your public IPv4 address.
+*   **Automatic Record Creation:** If an A record for a specified subdomain does not exist, the application will create it.

 * **Multiple Subdomain Support:** Configurable to update one or more subdomains, including the root/base domain.